cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting_started.md

 <img src="/assets/skycap/skycap_new_dropdown_update.png" alt="Start a new Skycap build pipeline" width="200">

-## Adding services
+## Adding application services

 The first step is to give your application a **name**.
-This will be used to label your application throughout the Cloud 66 dashboard.
+This will be used to label your application throughout the Cloud 66 dashboard, and will not be visible to public users of your application.

-Next, you need to add at least one **service**.
-To your application.
-If you're using our demo application, you will need to add a single service called `demo-app` by pulling the code from this [public repo](https://github.com/cloud66/maestro-demo.git).
+Next, we need to analyze your application's code so that we can build container images for you.

+Click the green *Analyze My Code* button.
+If you haven't already linked your Git service provider to Cloud 66 we will walk you through the process.
+We also have a [dedicated how-to guide](https://help.cloud66.com/maestro/how-to-guides/common-tools/access-your-code.html) if you get stuck.

+Once your Git provider is linked, we can analyze your code.
 To do this:

 1. Copy the *Clone or download* link from Github
-2. Paste it into the **Git Repo URL** field
+2. Paste it into the **Git repo URL** field
 3. Type *master* into the **branch** field
 4. Click *Go* to fetch and analyze the code

+If you're using our demo application, you will need to add a single service called `demo-app` by pulling the code from this [public repo](https://github.com/cloud66/maestro-demo.git).

 <img src="/assets/maestro/maestro-adding-services.gif" alt="Adding services to a Maestro application">